rust-lang/book/src/ch17-02-concurrency-with-async.md

 the `send` call, because it does not block.
 It does not need to, because the channel we are sending it into is unbounded.

-> Note: Since this is all wrapped in a `trpl::block_on`, this would effectively
+> Note: Since this is all wrapped in a `trpl::run`, this would effectively block
-> block anything happening outside that.
-That is the whole point of `block_on`,
+> anything happening outside that.
+That is the whole point of `block_on`, in
-> in fact: to allow you to *choose* where to block on some set of async code to
+> fact: to allow you to *choose* where to block on some set of async code to
 > transition between sync and async code.
 However, *within* this block, the
 > `.await` does not block further operations—as we will see!